alinnman/celestial-navigation/maths/axioms.md

 *The Logic of Scientific Discovery* (Routledge, 2002) establishes falsifiability as the criterion for genuine scientific claims about objective reality.

+About physical reality: Mind-independent physical structure → scientific realism, canonically Putnam (Mathematics, Matter and Method, 1975) and more recently Stathis Psillos (Scientific Realism: How Science Tracks Truth, 1999)

 Physical consistency principles receive direct support from **Einstein's invariance principles**, documented across physics literature